 The methodologist’s role is functional and not necessarily the role of an individual.
 The executive sponsor is sometimes the methodologist in strategic planning.
-The session leader is frequently the methodologist because of FAST structured facilitation training or experience.
+The session leader is frequently the methodologist because of MG RUSH structured facilitation training or experience.
 The facilitator can also fulfill this role because methods and approaches are generally neutral.
 Business or technical partners (ie, project management) are sometimes methodologists.
-Look for the person or persons who is expert with the deliverable—who clearly understands the product to build and the approach to follow in building that product.
+Therefore, look for the person or persons who is expert with the deliverable—who clearly understands the product to build and the approach to follow in building that product.

 Become Part of the Solution While You Improve Your Facilitation, Leadership, and Methodology Skills

 Take a class or forward this to someone who should.
 MG RUSH Professional Facilitation Training provides an excellent way to earn up to 40 SEUs from the Scrum Alliance, 40 PDUs from PMI, 40 CDUs from IIBA, and 3.2 CEUs.
 As a member of the International Association of Facilitators (IAF), our Professional Facilitation.
 Therefore, our training aligns with IAF Certification Principles and fully prepares alumni for their Certified Professional Facilitator designation.

 Furthermore, our Professional Facilitation curriculum immerses students in the responsibilities and dynamics of an effective facilitator and methodologist.
 Because nobody is smarter than everybody, attend an MG RUSH Professional Facilitation, Leadership, and Methodology workshop offered around the world, see MG RUSH for a current schedule.